-These days, we are working hard to sustain the Makerspace and its impact, expand our reach to the Lawrence community at large, and link the community to Phoenix and vice-versa.
+These days, we are working hard to sustain our Makerspace and its impact, expand our community offerings, and continue to develop creative spaces in Lawrence and beyond.
 Read more about our journey below.

 2023